AstroSword2897/2026/README.md

 ---

-## 🎯 Project Overview & Goals

-### Primary Mission

-MaxSight 3.0 is a **production-grade accessibility application** that helps users with vision and hearing disabilities navigate and understand their environment through advanced computer vision and multimodal feedback.
-The system removes barriers by providing the same rich environmental information that sighted people process automatically.

 ### Core Problem Statement

 **"What are ways that those who cannot see or hear be able to interact with the world like those who can?"**